ChungBIOS/chungOS/kat0.md

-## Quotes from my friend Katy Turner
+## Quotes from Katy Turner, the perfect friend

 “Beauty is defined as something that draws you in.“ “We are drawn to beautiful things.”